rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 #### Conclusion
 Java Streams offer a rich set of operations that allow for expressive and efficient data processing.
 Understanding these operations, including mapping, chaining, and summary statistics, can help you manipulate collections effectively while maintaining clean and readable code.
 Always consider the context and performance implications when using these operations to ensure optimal results.

-## Q. What is the difference between Comparator and Comparable?
+## 89. What is the difference between Comparator and Comparable?
 In Java, both `Comparator` and `Comparable` are interfaces used for sorting objects, but they serve different purposes and are used in different contexts.
 Here’s a detailed explanation of the differences between the two:

 #### 1. **Definition**